It is a turn

 I have to write about the length units of the pixel grid devices.
 A pixel of a pixel grid device is always a device pixel.
 Thus, a pixel is not device independent!
 The display screens have the different pixel sizes!
 And the length units are already defined by the metric system.
 But, the "absolute" length units for the pixel grid devices are redefined by the "device independent pixel".
 This is the source of many problems.
 The length unit "device independent pixel" is a problem!
 A "device independent pixel" represents a constant length value, and it can not represent the device pixels with the different pixel sizes!
 And there are also many other problems of the "device independent pixel"!

-The article Pixel grid device units has a solution for the length units of the pixel grid devices. (updated 2020-05-30, a minor text change)
+The article Pixel grid device units has a solution for the length units of the pixel grid devices. (updated 2020-08-29, MIT license for the files pixelgrid.js and pixelgrid.min.js)

-My opinion about the decimal clock is given by the article Decimal clock (updated 2020-07-24, a minor text change).
+My opinion about the decimal clock is given by the article Decimal clock (Updated: 2020-10-23.)